mmacz/cubemx2cmake/README.md

 # CubeMX to CMake converter

-Script that utilize the own custom package to generate CMake project from Makefile project produced by CubeMX
+Custom module that converts CubeIDE project to CMake one.